 When should a Dilapidation Report prepared?

-What is recorded?
-Generally all accessible areas interior, exterior and roof exterior areas are viewed and photographed from ground level or balconies, whilst subfloors & roof voids are excluded.
+For example, roof exterior areas are viewed and photographed from ground level or balconies, whilst subfloors & roof voids are excluded.

 Most surveys to residential units can be completed in under 1 hr, whilst detached homes are typically 1-2 hrs.